Introduction of Rōmaji and lists of the Rōmaji spelling for Japanese alphabets.

 Rōmaji is mainly used for the convenience of foreigners who are not familiar with Japanese characters.

-For example, name of the train station is written in Rōmaji along with Japanese characters.
+For example, names of train stations are shown in both Rōmaji (Roman alphabet) and Japanese characters.

 Rōmaji Spelling